-- Applicants will be informed by October 23 whether their application will be sent on to the Luce Foundation as one of the UW’s institutional nominees.
+- Applicants will be informed by October 24 whether their application will be sent on to the Luce Foundation as one of the UW’s institutional nominees.
 Nominees will have a week to make any suggested and/or desired edits.
-Revised, final applications of nominees will be due to our office by October 30 @ 4pm.
+Revised, final applications of nominees will be due for submission by October 31 @ 4pm.

 - National deadline: November 1 (or the nearest Monday, if November 1 falls on a weekend)

 By the campus deadline, applicants must submit a complete application through the online application system and all letters of recommendation should be included.

 The deadline for the 2019-2020 Luce Scholars Program has passed.